 Appointments and Cancellations

 Appointments may occasionally be made same-day, though several days to several weeks in advance is encouraged.
 Please make any cancellations 24 hours prior to your scheduled session.
-If a session is canceled less than 24 hours in advance, or in the case of a missed appointment, I assess a $30 fee.
+If a session is canceled less than 24 hours in advance, or in the case of a missed appointment, I assess a fee based on the time originally scheduled.
 (Emergencies and sudden illness are, of course, excluded.)
 Clients who make excessive cancellations on short notice will not be allowed future appointments.

 I currently accept cash, check, and credit card in-office.
 Payment is due in full at the end of each session.
 New appointments may be scheduled when the client is up to date.